She Didn't Say No!: Production

 The film was shot at Elstree Studios and in Cornwall, using Technicolor.
 The film's sets were designed by the art director William Kellner.

 Critical reception

 The Monthly Film Bulletin wrote: "All the humour to be evoked from the subject of illegitimacy is here unmercifully bludgeoned, and a jolly musical score insists what a gay affair it all is.
 The direction is heavily unsubtle and the playing coyly emphatic.
 As an entertainment, the film is mediocre as well as mildly offensive."

 British film critic Leslie Halliwell said: "Coyly daring comedy full of stage Oirishisms and obvious jokes, a few of which work."

+The Irish Film Institute commented that, "The whimsical and comedic treatment given to this serious subject matter and the moral reaction of the Irish authorities to the film’s production make it an excellent prism through which to examine changing attitudes to family structures and the way unmarried mothers and their children have been treated over time."

 Banning in Ireland and later history

 Because of its portrayal of illegitimacy, the film was not released in Ireland until a film copy was retrieved in 2001 at the Irish Film Archive.
 It was shown at the Museum of Modern Art in New York in 2005, as part of an international film preservation festival.
 Thanks to the European initiative 'A Season of Classic Films' of the Association des Cinémathèques Européennes (ACE), the film has been digitised in early 2021 and made possible to release online with an introduction on the film’s preservation and history.